cartheur/cybie-icburn/README.md

 # sede-test
-Test/experimental place for sede tool project
+An experimental place for those things required in the sede tool project 17.01.17 - Create project.